-I love having a variety of greenery displayed around my house, but I'm all about low-maintenance greenery.
+I love having a variety of greenery displayed around my house, but I'm all about low-maintenance greenery as home decor.
 Indoor plants shouldn't be a hassle or burden to take care of because they do add a lot of beauty to a room.
 Don't stress during your next trip to the garden center because there are plenty of indoor plants that can handle a little neglect every so often.

 Whether you're looking to bring nature indoors to your living room, kitchen, or bedroom, we have a list of the best indoor plants that are so low-maintenance, you hardly have to do any work to keep them alive.